June 18, 2024

 Third, it enhances community health, informs health care use and costs, and supports value-based care.

-Understanding and addressing social needs can help health centers contribute to the overall health and well-being of the communities they serve.
+Understanding and addressing medical and non-medical health-related needs can help health centers contribute to the overall health and well-being of the communities they serve.
 It can also lead to more effective and efficient use of health care resources, potentially reducing costs.
-And screening for social risks aligns with value-based health care models that emphasize high-quality, cost-effective care tailored to the whole patient, incentivizing efforts to maintain patient health by addressing diverse social, behavioral, cultural, and linguistic needs.
+And screening for contextual factors influencing health outcomes aligns with value-based health care models that emphasize high-quality, cost-effective care tailored to the whole patient, incentivizing efforts to maintain patient health by addressing contextual, behavioral, cultural, and linguistic needs.

-How do SDOH Quarterly Focused Discussions help drive member learning and quality improvement?
+How do these Quarterly Focused Discussions help drive member learning and quality improvement?

-OCHIN’s quarterly member discussions help build community partnerships and provide a focused opportunity to examine all aspects of care related to social drivers of health through team collaboration.
+OCHIN’s quarterly member discussions help build community partnerships and provide a focused opportunity to examine all aspects of care related to non-clinical drivers of health outcomes through team collaboration.

-Community health centers and care teams employ a wide variety of methods to screen for and address health-related social needs.
-The SDOH Quarterly Focused Discussion aims to elevate promising practices across the OCHIN network, such as community health worker models and using empathetic inquiry to screen for social risks, so that our members can learn from each other and gain crucial insights to improve care quality and patient outcomes.
+Community health centers and care teams employ a wide variety of methods to screen for and address medical and non-medical health-related needs.
+The Quarterly Focused Discussion aims to elevate promising practices across the OCHIN network, such as community health worker models and using empathetic inquiry to screen for contextual factors influencing health outcomes, so that our members can learn from each other and gain crucial insights to improve care quality and patient outcomes.

 What topics are covered?

-We cover a range of topics related to social drivers of health.
-I curate and present recommendations and resources for addressing and screening for social drivers of health, with OCHIN subject matter expert guest speakers contributing to content development and discussion.
+We cover a range of topics related to non-clinical drivers of health outcomes.
+I curate and present recommendations and resources for addressing and screening for non-clinical drivers of health outcomes, with OCHIN subject matter expert guest speakers contributing to content development and discussion.
 We invite members to share practices that they have found to be successful, and peer discussion is facilitated by polls and discussion questions.
 The audience is also invited to ask questions.

-In April this year, we had the privilege of being joined by Jarene Merritt, clinical nurse manager at Mercy Care, who shared their organization’s journey to screen for and address social drivers of health.
-We learned so much from her about the rich history their organization has in Atlanta, the incredible work they do to support their clients’ health and social needs, and their integral role in the community.
+In April this year, we had the privilege of being joined by Jarene Merritt, clinical nurse manager at Mercy Care, who shared their organization’s journey to screen for and address non-clinical drivers of health outcomes.
+We learned so much from her about the rich history their organization has in Atlanta, the incredible work they do to support their clients’ medical and non-medical health-related needs, and their integral role in the community.

 Our members are so inspiring, and giving them the spotlight to shine is one of the most fulfilling aspects of my job.

-How does this consultative support help OCHIN network members drive health equity?
+How does this consultative support help OCHIN network members achieve well-being and good health for everyone?

-This support helps our members drive health equity by advancing health-related social risk screening and referrals, ultimately improving patient and community health outcomes through connected, whole-patient care.
+This support helps our members achieve well-being and good health for everyone by advancing non-clinical drivers of health outcomes screening and referrals, ultimately improving patient and community health outcomes through connected, whole-patient care.
 Our approach involves providing care teams with comprehensive and facilitative support focused on strengthening patient trust, building community partnerships, and distributing patient care across team roles.

-Visit OCHIN’s website page on social risk screening and referral to learn more about OCHIN’s integrated solutions to support whole-patient health and well-being.
+Visit OCHIN’s website page on non-clinical drivers of health outcomes to learn more about OCHIN’s integrated solutions to support whole-patient health and well-being.

 *OCHIN Epic EHR-based screenings conducted over the past 12 months (as of May 2024)